Social Work Program

 Social Work = Social Justice + Community Engagement + Personal Well-being

 Do you wish you could major in social justice?
-Do you look at the world around you and say, "I want to make a difference"?
 Are you looking for a future that allows you to help others while also having job security and a decent salary?

 If so, consider a career in social work!

 I think the most important thing this program has taught me is acceptance and learning to work with people I normally wouldn't.
 Although there is no class that teaches either of these concepts, the experience of the entire program does teach it.

 Social Work May Not Be What You Think It Is...